Careers in Aesthetics

 What Jobs Can I Get in Aesthetics?

 Aesthetics generally refers to outward appearance and beauty.
 Specialists in the field are usually known as skin care specialists or aestheticians.
-An aesthetician is responsible for the health of a client's skin.
+An aesthetician is responsible for the appearance of a client's skin.
 In this profession, you will do facials, facial massages, hair waxing, aromatherapy, chemical peels and more.
 You can also care for clients with acne-prone skin by performing extractions and facials designed specifically for people with this problem.
 Aestheticians typically work in beauty salons and day spas, as well as in hotels and even on cruise ships.

 What Education Programs Are Available?